abdeljawad/abdeljawad.github.io/README.md

 Dr. Ahmed's Academic Profile Website

 ## Description
-This is a simple personal academic website designed to showcase Dr. Ahmed's research work, publications, and contact information.
+This is a simple personal academic website designed to showcase Dr. Ahmed Abdeljawad's research work, publications, and contact information.
 The website uses HTML and CSS for its structure and styling.

 ## Features
 - **About Section**: Brief introduction and background.